-There is perhaps no single, less-legally sophisticated area of Criminal Practice than handling a Probation Violation.
+There is perhaps no single, less-legally sophisticated area of criminal and DUI practice than handling a probation violation.
 The problem stems from the fact that the client has usually, but not always, quite obviously violated some term of his or her probation.
 Often, it involves either a positive drug test or getting charged with a new crime while on probation.
-Sometimes, it can result from the Defendant not completing what they were ordered to do, or not fully paying any outstanding fines and costs.
+Sometimes, it can result from the person not completing what they were ordered to do, or not fully paying any outstanding fines and costs.

 In some cases, what is alleged as the violation is simply not true, and a good lawyer will help his or her client prove to the court that they did NOT, in fact, violate the terms of their probation.
-When that happens, the Probation Violation, or as it’s sometimes called, the Show Cause is dismissed.
+When that happens, the probation violation, or as it’s sometimes called in certain Oakland County courts, the "show cause" or "VOP" is dismissed.

 What do I think is the best method for deciding who to hire?
 Talking.
 Talk to the lawyers you are considering.
 Ask them questions, including how often are you in front of this Judge, and how much do you charge?
-For my part, I charge between $1000 and $2000 for Probation Violations.
+For my part, I charge between $1000 to $1200 for probation violations.
+Knowing what I know, and I'm sorry if this sounds cocky, but I'd borrow the money to hire myself.
 If the person you're speaking with doesn’t grab your interest, if they don’t seem persuasive or charismatic to you, then chances are your gut instinct is correct.
 Of course, I hope you call me as part of your search, but whatever you do, you owe it to yourself to call around and get a feel for who is out there, what they charge, and how you feel about them.